AcemThe0/basic-lagswitch/README.md

 # basic-lagswitch
-basic linux lagswitch made in java
+Basic linux lagswitch made in java.
+Uses linux quirks, works by shutting your wifi down and turning it on.